Pigihi/Pigihi-User-Communication/README.md

 # Server properties
 server:
-  port: port in which the customer service is to run (Eg: 8096)
+  port: port in which the user communication service is to be run (Eg: 8096)

 # Application properties
 spring: